Things to do in De Pijp

 Take in the architecture

 The elaborate brick buildings around P.L.
 Takstraat are beautifully preserved examples of the Amsterdam School architectural style.
 Influenced by Expressionist architecture, rounded brickwork, decorative masonry, and wrought iron windows were used on housing estates, government buildings, and schools in the early 20th century.
 Head to Museum De Dageraad to learn about this fascinating style of expressionist architecture and take a guided tour around the elaborate brick building complex.
 The museum is also the perfect starting point for an architecture walk around the neighbourhood.
+Nearby, don't miss the charming Koffie en Katoen - a concept store packed with handcrafted treasures from around the world.

 Admire panoramic city views, cocktail in hand

 Stunning though it is at ground level, Amsterdam is even more spectacular from 23 floors up.
-Hotel Okura Amsterdam offers luxury accommodation and Michelin-starred cuisine, but even if you’re not spending the night, you can enjoy the spectacular views (and even better cocktails) at Twenty-Third Bar.
+Hotel Okura Amsterdam offers luxury rooms and Michelin-starred cuisine, but even if you’re not spending the night, you can enjoy the spectacular views (and even better cocktails) at Twenty-Third Bar.
 If you can’t choose from the exceptionally long menu, expert mixologists are on hand to shake, stir and swizzle a personalised concoction.

 Rent a boat

 One of the best ways to explore Amsterdam’s waterways is (you guessed it) from the water.
 Just around the corner from the Hotel Okura, you’ll find the dock for Boaty Boat Hire.
 Groups of up to six passengers can step aboard various vessels, rentable for three hours, four hours or a full day.
-You’ll be given a custom-made canal map with suggested routes and sights to look out for so you can take it in turns navigating and steering.
+You’ll be given a custom-made canal map with suggested routes and sights to look out for so you can take turns navigating and steering.
 The boats are easy to drive, and you’ll get a short personal instruction before you set off.